RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_1.md

 For the sake of ergonomics, the cool rust developers provided a 'panic-handler' attribute that you can attach to a divergent function.
 You do not have to do all the linking vodoo.
 This has been demonstrated later on... do not worry if this statement did not make sense.

+You can also revisit the [subchapter on `panic symbols`](./panic_symbols.md) to get a clear relationship between the `rust_begin_panic` symbol and the `#[panic_handler]` attribute.

 ### 3. The rust_eh_personality

 When a panic happens, the rust runtime starts unwinding the stack so that it can free the memory of the affected stack variables.
 This unwinding also ensures that the parent thread catches the panic and maybe deal with it.

 Unwinding is awesome... but complicated to implement without the help of the std library. *Coughs in soy-dev*.

-The rust_eh_personality is a language item that defines how the rust runtime behaves if a panic happens : "does it unwind the stack?
+The rust_eh_personality is not a linker symbol.
+It is a language item that points to code that defines how the rust runtime behaves if a panic happens : "does it unwind the stack?
 How does it unwind the stack?
 Or does it just refuse to unwind the stack and instead just end program execution?

 To set this language behaviour, we are faced with two solutions :
 1. Tell rust that it should not unwind the stack and instead, it should just abort the entire program.
 2. Tell rust that it should unwind the stack... and then offer it a pointer to a function definition that clearly implements the unwinding process. (we are soy-devs, this option is completely and utterly off the table!!)

-## Step 3.something: Fixing the third Error
+## Step 3.something: Fixing the second compiler error

 The remaining errors were ...
 ```bash